WRC Inspections – What Employers Need to Know

 The primary function of the WRC is to inform employers and employees of their respective responsibilities and entitlements.
 In order to ensure compliance, the WRC works with individual employers through the WRC inspection process.

 In general, an employer will receive advance notice of an inspection by means of an appointment letter specifying a date and time.
-In the event that the proposed appointment is not feasible, the employer should contact the inspector as soon as possible with their valid reason to rearrange an alternative date and time.
+If the proposed appointment is not feasible, the employer should contact the inspector as soon as possible with their valid reason for seeking to rearrange an alternative date and time.

-It is an employer’s responsibility to ensure that they fully cooperate with the inspection process and provide all relevant documentation and records in an appropriate format in order to assist the inspector in making a determination in the process.
-Thus, it is imperative that adequate preparation is conducted prior to the inspection.
+It’s your responsibility as an employer to ensure that you fully cooperate with the inspection process and provide all relevant documentation and records in an appropriate format to assist the inspector in making their report.
+Once notified of an inspection, it’s vital that you prepare for the inspector’s visit.

 A template with a number of questions typically accompanies the notification letter of the proposed inspection indicating to the employer what records will be required for the purpose of the inspection.

-The following list depicts the standard records which an inspector will require access to during the course of an inspection:
+The following list sets out the typical records which an inspector will require access to during the course of an inspection:

 • Employer registration number with Revenue